HarryR/logicista/_posts/2017-01-29-qcrypt-qyptoshart-lulz.markdown

 ## What is qCrypt

 Well, it's certainly not the [International Conference on Quantum Cryptography](http://2017.qcrypt.net/), although its namesake may have been involved in the inspiration for this project.
-However, publicly available information I've been able to gather on this crypto is --
+However, the publicly available information I've been able to gather on this crypto is --

 High-level: